-The amount of Title IV aid that a student must repay is determined via the Federal Formula for Return of Title IV funds as specified in Section 484B of the Higher Education Act.
-This law also specifies the order of the return of the Title IV funds to the programs from which they were awarded.
+The amount of Title IV aid that a student must repay is determined by the Federal Formula for Return of Title IV funds as specified in Section 484B of the Higher Education Act.
+This law also specifies the order in which Title IV funds are returned to their respective programs.

-A repayment may be required when cash has been disbursed to a student from financial aid funds in excess of the amount of aid the student earned during the term.
-The amount of Title IV aid earned is determined by multiplying the total Title IV aid (other than FWS) for which the student qualified by the percentage of time during the term that the student was enrolled.
+A repayment may be required when cash has been disbursed to a student's account from financial aid funds in excess of the amount of financial aid the student earned during the semester.
+The amount of Title IV aid earned is determined by multiplying the total Title IV aid (other than Federal Work Study) for which the student qualified by the percentage of time during the semester that the student was enrolled.

-If less aid was disbursed than was earned, the student may receive a late disbursement for the difference.
-If more aid was disbursed than was earned, the amount of Title IV aid that must be returned (i.e., that was unearned) is determined by subtracting the earned amount from the amount actually disbursed.
+If less financial aid was disbursed than was earned, the student will receive a late disbursement for the difference.
+If more aid was disbursed than was earned, the student will have a balance due.